DrJodieLord/test_repository/README.md

 ## Test_Repository

-A respository for my own learning purposes / to explore what I can do within github.
+A repository for my own learning purposes / to explore what I can do within github.

 ---